golioth/developer-training/website/docs/basic-io-exercises/mapping-gpio.md

 Here is the relevant code the from `main.c` file of the blinky example.
 Let's walk through what is happening:

-1. A macro is used to look at the devicetree and get the node information from the `led0` alias
+1. A macro is used to look at the Devicetree and get the node information from the `led0` alias
 2. Create a struct instance called `led` that contains the relevant pin information for led0
 3. The pin is configured.
-This function automatically pulls in any flags specified in the devicetree
+This function automatically pulls in any flags specified in the Devicetree
 4. The pin is set to high (as an example we've shown the set function instead of the toggle function used in the blinky example)

-Notice that the macros and functions used all contain `dt` to indicate these operate on a devicetree node.
-There are equivalent functions/macros that operate directly, but we recommend always using the devicetree.
+Notice that the macros and functions used all contain `dt` to indicate these operate on a Devicetree node.
+There are equivalent functions/macros that operate directly, but we recommend always using the Devicetree.

 For more information on the Zephyr GPIO system, consult [the GPIO driver API reference](https://docs.zephyrproject.org/apidoc/latest/group__gpio__interface.html).